wes-goulet/background-noise/README.md

 ## Web App

-The goal is to make a web app that can run on any device, leveraging PWA capabilities on each platform, where possible...
+The goal is to make a web app that can run on any device, leveraging PWA capabilities on each platform.

-### iOS

-Unfortunately, "standalone" web apps don't continue playing background audio on iOS.
-If the web app is running in an actual Safari instance then it will continue to play in the background.

 ## Theme